tailscale/terms-and-conditions/privacy-policy/index.md

 -   Postal/billing address

--   Telephone number

--   Log-in authentication information

 -   Your company or organization name

+-   Your node information

--   Your title
+-   Your tailnet configuration information

 -   Any other information you choose to directly provide to us in connection with your use of the Services

 ### INFORMATION WE COLLECT THROUGH AUTOMATED MEANS

-**Tailscale Solution Information.** When you use the Tailscale Solution, we collect limited metadata regarding your device used to access the Tailscale Solution, such as: the device name; relevant operating system type; host name; IP address; cryptographic public key; user agent (where applicable); language settings; date and time of access to the Tailscale Solution; logs describing connections and containing statistics about data sent to an from other devices ("Inter-Node Traffic Logs"); and version of Tailscale Solution installed.
+**Tailscale Solution Information.** When you use the Tailscale Solution, we collect limited metadata regarding your device used to access the Tailscale Solution, such as: the device name; relevant operating system type; host name; IP address; cryptographic public key; user agent (where applicable); language settings; date and time of access to the Tailscale Solution; logs describing connections and containing statistics about data sent to and from other devices (“Inter-Node Traffic Logs”); and version of the Tailscale Solution installed.
 This information is needed to provide the Tailscale Solution to you. **However, please note that Tailscale does not process, or have the ability to access, the content of User traffic data transmitted through the Tailscale Solution, which is fully end-to-end encrypted.**

 Customers have the option, in their discretion, to use certain features and functionalities through the Tailscale Solution that may generate additional logs and other data that is sent to Tailscale for processesing and storage on behalf of our Customers ("Customer Log Data").
-The Customer, and not Tailscale, has control over the contents of Customer Log Data processed through the Tailscale Solution using such additional features and functionalities.
-Tailscale will process Customer Log Data in accordance with the applicable data processing agreement with the Customer and this Privacy Policy.
+The Customer, and not Tailscale, is the data controller such Customer Log Data.
+Tailscale will process Customer Log Data in accordance with our [Data Processing Addendum](http://tailscale.com/dpa) with the Customer.

 As you use the Services, we also collect aggregated usage statistics (such as the amount of data transmitted through the Tailscale Solution